Irenezs/Notes/Non-Work/DnD/Untitled Character.md

 	- Need Thieves' Tools or Artisans' Tools to use ability

 ## Subclass - Armourer
+- Arcane Armour
+	- As an action, can turn a set of armour you are wearing into arcane armour
+		- The armour does not have a STR requirement
+		- Can use the armour as a spellcasting focus
+		- Armour cannot be removed against your will
+		- The armour replaces any missing limbs
+		- Can don and doff as an action
+	- Armour is arcane until death or you don another suit
+-
 # Spells
 Requires a spellcasting focus - Thieves' Tools or Artisans' Tools that you are proficient in Identifier|Cant|1st|2nd|3rd|4th|5th